E-commerce

 April 8, 2026

-It extends the guide configuring sales channels on social networks and refers to the e-commerce product catalog and e-commerce SEO: social captures attention; the store converts and builds loyalty when the experience (design, analytics) remains aligned.
+It extends the guide to configuring sales channels on social networks and refers to the e-commerce product catalog and e-commerce SEO: social captures attention; the store converts and builds loyalty when the experience (design, analytics) remains aligned.

 The exact features (native shops, integrated checkout) vary by country, account, and platform policies: always check the official Meta, TikTok, or Pinterest documentation for your context.

-Finally, connect social and press relations during launches: a credible third-party article strengthens the proof points later used in sponsored carousels.
+Finally, connect social and press relations during launches: a credible third-party article strengthens the proof points used later in sponsored carousels.

 Summary